timamus/linux-mint-install-apps/README.md

 **Recommended settings:**
 I recommend using **6500K** during the day (neutral daylight) and **4000K** at night (warm and eye-friendly).

+### Additional Tips
+- To disable automatic updates of the applet, go to **Configure → Help → Update** and turn off the auto-update option.

 ## BleachBit settings

 - APT